rutuja2197/rutuja-dataviz-portfolio/final-project-part-one.md

 ### Section 2: Impact of Dark Patterns
 - Statistics on how dark patterns affect users (privacy breaches, financial loss, etc.).
 - Research-backed insights on user deception.
-- Examples of the most common dark patterns with explanations.
 ### Section 3: Types of Dark Patterns
 - Breakdown of various types of dark patterns (e.g., Forced Continuity, Roach Motel, Hidden Costs).
 - Brief explanation of each with visuals and real-world applications.